Joy arrives: Princess Amalia just gave the best news a few hours ago

 According to Monarquía Digital, the Princess of Orange attended the evening held at Huis ten Bosch Palace, accompanying her parents.
 It was her first appearance at an international event with world leaders.
 It was a key occasion to show her preparation as a future head of state.

-During the reception, King Willem-Alexander delivered a speech about the historical importance of the Atlantic alliance.
-He spoke of unity, democracy, and collective responsibility.
+During the reception, King Willem-Alexander delivered a speech on the historical importance of the Atlantic alliance.
+He spoke about unity, democracy, and collective responsibility.
 "May future historians recognize the 2025 summit as a milestone," he said, according to Monarquía Digital.

 The princess didn't speak with words, but she did with gestures.
 Her behavior was closely followed by analysts and the press.
 Her debut on the international stage didn't go unnoticed.
 It was her first time in such an environment, and the result was impeccable.